-The IU Richard M. Fairbanks School of Public Health at IU Indianapolis has achieved a global milestone: becoming the first U.S. school of public health to receive full accreditation from the Agency for Public Health Education Accreditation (APHEA), an independent, international accrediting body based in Europe.
+We have also achieved a global milestone: becoming the first U.S. school of public health to receive full accreditation from the Agency for Public Health Education Accreditation (APHEA), an independent, international accrediting body based in Europe.

-"As home to the first school of public health in the United States with international APHEA accreditation, IU Indianapolis continues to strengthen our reputation as a global leader in education and research," said Nasser H. Paydar, former chancellor of IU Indianapolis.
+"As home to the first school of public health in the United States with international APHEA accreditation, IU

+Indianapolis continues to strengthen our reputation as a global leader in education and research," said Nasser H. Paydar, former chancellor of IU Indianapolis.
 "This honor highlights our ongoing commitment to preparing our students to succeed as global citizens and supporting students who join us from around the world."